 Best Colorado Ski Resorts for Families

+Crested Butte is away from Denver crowds, which gives it more of a peaceful and rural feel than some of the ski resorts along I-70.
 Want to hit the slopes at night while the kids are having a blast?
 Try it out at Crested Butte, where their Kids Night Out event lets kids indulge in the resort’s ultra-fun Adventure Park while mom and dad enjoy the mountain.
+Crested Butte sports over 1,500 acres serviced by 15 chairlifts, making it a nice size — not so big that you will be competing with tens of thousands of people, but large enough to give everyone in the family something to ski.
 With a rock-climbing wall, bungee jumping, and all-inclusive dinner and games, it’s a win-win for your entire family.
 Crested Butte also has a wide range of trails specifically for kids—such as a replication of the town’s Main Street, where there are a variety of facades along the trail for kids to ski through and play in.
 In addition,

 there’s a trail that winds through the trees (and was specially designed for beginners, of course)!
 If that’s not enough, kids can also ski through a gold-mining building, a bear cave, and a Forest Service Lodge.
 Crested Butte’s one-of-a-kind skiing offerings ensure that your family will never run out of activities at this famed Colorado resort.
 Because Crested Butte is a little harder to get to than the other resorts along the I-70 corridor, you won’t encounter as many weekend crowds, either.
 Crested Butte is best accessed from the Gunnison airport, an easy 30 minute drive away.